SuddenlyPineapple/subaru_brz_oled_canbus_sniffer/README.md

 ### 📃 How to configure & upload to board?
  - Install platformio and configure it with your favorite editor (upload arduino blink program to check if it works)
- - run `platformio lib install` command in your terminal
+ - run `platformio pkg install` command in your terminal
  - configure your ide to program the board

 ### 📃 Useful links